Splitit/Splitit.Plugins.WooCommerce/splitit-installment-payments-enabler/readme.txt

 4. Customer charge action

 == Changelog ==

+= 2.2.5 =
+*To set the default installment selected when redirected to SplitIt payment page.

 = 2.2.4 =
 *Rearranging the admin configuration in sub-blocks, fix the title to be shown on the checkout page, also SplitIt text is fixed.